Landscape Design Ideas, Styles, and Themes

 Although a garden, in order to be sustainable, must have the main part of it based on its own climate or a climate-compatible part of the world, interest can be added with a little exotic touch here and there.

-For example, a Japanese bridge could become a fake arroyo crossing in an Arizona landscape, or a British willow pond could become a small water retention basin in California.
-In the Mediterranean, where rock walls of flowering plants in planter boxes are the norm, one rock wall could be replaced by brightly painted stucco in the Santa Fe style.
+For example, in an Arizona landscape, a Japanese bridge could become a fake arroyo crossing.
+In California, a British willow pond could become a small water retention basin.
+In the Mediterranean, where rock walls of flowering plants in planter boxes are the norm, one rock wall could be replaced by brightly painted stucco in the Santa Fe style for an exotic touch.

 Common Landscape Styles

-The photographs on the right show examples of different styles of gardens around the world.
-The descriptions below show some of the typical features of such gardens.
+The photographs below show examples of different styles of gardens around the world.
+Their descriptions show some of the typical features of such gardens.

 English Country Cottage - Rolling lawns shaded by trees and fringed with areas of brightly colored flowers of different types packed together.
 Often the lawn will incorporate a pond of some sort and sometimes a little waterfall and/or stream with a bridge over it.

 Mediterranean - Planter boxes atop walls of brick or stone, each filled with one or two types of flowering plants, especially those that spill over the side.
 Planters line stone pathways and small streets on both sides.
-Mimics the cliffs by the seaside.
+They mimic cliffs by the seaside.

 European Formal - Straight lines and squares of carefully pruned, dark shrubs creating privacy and/or leading the eye to a focal point or hidden spot.
 Includes highly developed, complex mazes with benches or other resting spots in the center.
 Often interspersed with fountains in courtyards that attract hordes of hungry pigeons.